sph-mn/sph-web-app/other/documentation/manual.md

   (respond "i'm derived"))

 (define swa-app
-  (swa-create (q sph-mn) app-respond
+  (swa-create (quote sph-mn) app-respond
-    #:init app-init #:deinit (swa-app-deinit cms-swa-app) #:depends (q sph-cms)))
+    #:init app-init #:deinit (swa-app-deinit cms-swa-app) #:depends (quote sph-cms)))
 ```

-* this imports the swa-app object from (sph-cms) with the identifier prefixed with cms- to avoid a name conflict in the current module, then uses the swa-app object accessor swa-app-init to retrieve the other app-init procedure and calls it with the swa-env
+this imports the swa-app object from (sph-cms) with the identifier prefixed with cms- to avoid a name conflict in the current module, then uses the swa-app object accessor swa-app-init to retrieve the other app-init procedure and calls it with the swa-env.
-* static files from imported project root/ directories will be symlinked into the parent projects root/ unless their file name starts with an underscore. static files that are compiled will be saved in the parent project
+static files from imported project root/ directories will be symlinked into the parent projects root/ unless their file name starts with an underscore. static files that are compiled will be saved in the parent project

 # deployment
 the target host needs to have guile and sph-web-app set up. setup is the same as for local development environments

-example systemd service ``/etc/systemd/system/sph-mn.service``
+example systemd service file ``/etc/systemd/system/sph-mn.service``
 ```
 [Unit]
 Description=sph-mn scgi application